aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_captureit.rst

         # -------------------------------------------------------------------------------------------------------------
         # Custom Project Imports (Optional/Additional), a sample project import mentioned as below. (modify as per own)
         # -------------------------------------------------------------------------------------------------------------
-        from custom.custom_captureit.cisco_bgp import CiscoBgp   ## Where CiscoBgp is a class which has a cmds property to return show commands for specific neighbours advertising route from custom.custom_factsgen import CustomDeviceFacts     ## CustomDeviceFacts is a class to modify output database as per custom requirement. from custom.custom_factsgen import FOREIGN_KEYS          ## FOREIGN_KEYS, define dictionary with additional custom columns require in output databse {tab_name : [column names]} format.
+        from custom.custom_captureit.cisco_bgp import BgpAdv   ## Where BgpAdv is a class which has a cmds property to return show commands for specific neighbours advertising route from custom.custom_factsgen import CustomDeviceFacts     ## CustomDeviceFacts is a class to modify output database as per custom requirement. from custom.custom_factsgen import FOREIGN_KEYS          ## FOREIGN_KEYS, define dictionary with additional custom columns require in output databse {tab_name : [column names]} format.